 What is Bridge Rectifier? – Circuit Diagram, Working

+Before we get into the core of working of a bridge rectifier, let us understand what a rectifier is.
 A rectifier is an electrical circuit that turns an alternating current voltage input into a direct current voltage at the output terminal.
+In regular parlance, AC voltage is converted into DC voltage by a rectifier.
 The rectified output voltage is the name given to this output.
 Rectifiers are primarily used in power supplies, supplying DC voltage to electronic equipment.

-Rectifiers are classified into two categories based on their operation-
+So, rectifiers are primarily classified into two categories, based on their operation-

-Full Wave Rectifiers have been more effective than Half Wave Rectifiers in increasing the efficiency of the rectification.
-Full Wave Rectifiers generate an output voltage by using both positive and negative half cycles of the input voltage.
+Full-wave rectifiers are more effective than half-wave rectifiers in increasing the efficiency of the rectification.
+Full-wave rectifiers generate an output voltage by using both positive and negative half cycles of the input voltage.

 What is Bridge Rectifier?